necnec/necnec.github.io/_posts/2023-09-09-self-stealing.md

 ![](/assets/images/self-stealing/plot-bid-scaling-increase.png){:style="display:block; margin-left:auto; margin-right:auto"}

-*fig 5.
+*fig 6.
 How bids are boosted depending on time ratio* {: style="color:gray; font-size: 80%; text-align:center;"}

+The `bid scaling ratio` is a multiplier applied to the bids of the proposed strategy to maintain the same spending level as the default strategy.
 As mentioned above, discounding bids with small bid intervals can lead to significant drop in spend.
 So as expected, if feedback delays are huge - bids scaled signficantly comparing to baseline model (without discounting)

 ![](/assets/images/self-stealing/plot-cpa-improvement.png){:style="display:block; margin-left:auto; margin-right:auto"}

-*fig 6.
+*fig 7.
 How CPA are improved depending on time ratio* {: style="color:gray; font-size: 80%; text-align:center;"}

 When the feedback delays are relatively high compared to the average interval between bids, those adjustments can yield percentages improvement in KPI.

-## Conclusion
+## Takeaways

-Environments with relatively high feedback delays present various challenges and increase the difficulty level of modelling.
+1. Bidding environment with relatively high feedback delays or very low bidding interval (high frequency) present various challenges and increase the difficulty level of modelling.
 We considered the effects of 'self-stealing' and the negative consequences it can produce.

-On one hand, messed train labels lead to reduced bid intervals, which amplify the effects of self-stealing.
-On the other hand, we considered a workaround that pulls in a different direction - increasing bid intervals.
+2. On one hand, messed train labels lead to reduced bid intervals, which amplify the effects of self-stealing.
+On the other hand, we considered a workaround (bid discounting) that pulls in an opposite direction - increasing bid intervals.

-Additionally, we conducted synthetic simulations to demonstrate that under certain conditions, the effects of 'self-stealing' could be significant.
+3. We conducted synthetic simulations to demonstrate that under certain conditions, the effects of 'self-stealing' would be significant.

 ## References